exasol/script-languages/exaudfclient/docs/script_options_requirments.md

 ### Existing Parser Library License
 `req~existing-parser-library-license~1`

-The parser needs to be usable in open source and closed source projects.
+Developers must be able to use the parser in open source and closed source projects.

 Needs: dsn